benlowry/openfl-fglads-preloader/README.md

 - fully customizable appearance and behavior

 ### Usage:
-In your project's xml file:
+Copy the three FGL*.hx files into your project, and then in your project's xml file add the preloader:
 < preloader name="FGLPreloader" / >

 ### Customization: